beakbahama/log/README.md

 > - **Hausa**: M (em)
 > - **Amharic**: ም (mə)
 >
-> *I also go by my given name in its original and full pronounciation.*
+> *I also go by my given name in its original and full pronunciation.*
 >
 > Holla!

+## CONTACT ME
+> Have any questions, comments, concerns, feedback, memes, or just want to say something that might make both of us think?
+You can [email me](mailto:m@worldamazing.org) or post in the [discussions](https://github.com/beakbahama/log/discussions).